romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-In a GitHub Actions workflow that is triggered by pull requests affecting any file, how can you configure a job to run only if a specific file has been modified and a preceding job has completed successfully?
+Q: In a GitHub Actions workflow that is triggered by pull requests affecting any file, how can you configure a job to run only if a specific file has been modified and a preceding job has completed successfully?
 <details><summary>Show the answer</summary><p>

 - **Combine the if condition and jobs.<job_id>.if attribute to check the success of a previous job and use a script step with git diff to verify if a specific file was modified**